Cloud-by-cloud Multiphase Investigation of the Circumgalactic Medium of Low-redshift Galaxies: Cloud-by-cloud multiphase Bayesian ionization modelling

 \section{Cloud-by-cloud multiphase Bayesian ionization modelling}

 To extract the properties of CGM absorbers, we employ a novel forward-modelling Bayesian inference suite, Cloud-by-cloud, Multiphase, Bayesian, ionization Modelling method \citep[CMBM;][]{sameer21,Sameer2022}, which couples ionization modelling from {\CLOUDY} with nested sampling Bayesian inference techniques.
-This modelling approach has been tested using both observations~\citep{sameer21,Sameer2022} and large cosmological boxes to cosmological zoom-in simulations of the CGM~\citepalias{Hafen2023}, and found to obtain observational estimates accurate to within 0.1 dex of the true source values.
-This method improves the efficiency of component by component modelling that has been successful in recovering the physical conditions for various individual absorbers~\citep[e.g.][]{churchill1999multiple,charlton2000anticipating,ding2003quadruple,charlton2003high,ding2003multiphase,zonak2004absorption,ding2005absorption,masiero2005models,lynch2007physical,misawa2008supersolar,lacki2010z,jones2010bare,muzahid2015extreme,Crighton2015,richter2018,rosenwasser2018understanding,zahedy2019characterizing,Norris2021}.
+This modelling approach has been tested using both observations~\citep{sameer21,Sameer2022} and large cosmological boxes to cosmological zoom-in simulations of the CGM~\citepalias{Hafen2024}, and found to obtain observational estimates accurate to within 0.1 dex of the true source values.
+Identifying and characterizing truly individual, physically distinct clouds may prove challenging, possibly due to the gas being too diffuse and/or because the sightline intersects shorter pathlength resulting in the absence of detected absorption in the observed profiles, as highlighted in modeling of simulations.
+For example, \citet{Stephanie2021} found that in low redshift, star-forming galaxies, up to half of the observed {\ovi} absorption can originate outside the galaxy virial radius.
+For low ionization clouds with small cloud sizes, \citetalias{Hafen2024} did find that more localized regions, with derived sizes consistent with the simulations, are responsible for the absorption.
+This method improves the efficiency of component by component modelling that has been successful in recovering the physical conditions for various individual absorbers~\citep[e.g.][]{churchill1999multiple,charlton2000anticipating,ding2003quadruple,charlton2003high,ding2003multiphase,zonak2004absorption,ding2005absorption,masiero2005models,lynch2007physical,misawa2008supersolar,lacki2010z,jones2010bare,muzahid2015extreme,Crighton2015,richter2018,rosenwasser2018understanding,zahedy2019characterizing,Norris2021,Qu2023}.
 CMBM allows for self-consistently modelling the multicomponent, multiphase absorption profiles seen in multiple ionization states.
 It uses the observed profile shapes in all the available line transitions, allowing us to better capture the multiphase nature of the absorption systems.
 This procedure eliminates the need for assuming ionization corrections in the estimation of the metallicities of absorbers as it marginalizes over the unknown amounts of ionization corrections to be applied during parameter inference.